Skip to main content

 Research in Global Health

-Many of these themes are both overlapping and interactive, and research agendas are pursued with a high degree of interdisciplinarity.
-Many KGHI faculty contribute to multiple research themes.
+Many of these themes are overlapping and research agendas are pursued with a high degree of interdisciplinarity, so many researchers contribute to multiple research themes both in the UK and globally.

 Our doctoral students

-Exceptional King's scholar contribute to our global health research.
+Exceptional King's scholars contribute to our global health research.